tamdaz/cruml/README.md

 **cruml** *(**Cr**ystal **UML**)* is a tool that allows to generate an UML diagram.
 This is useful for any Crystal projects.

 ![uml_class_diagram](img/diagram.png)

-> A class diagram that represents the parent class, linked with inherited classes.
+> A class diagram representing the child classes linked to the parent class.

 ## Installation